 The transmitted frequency shall be 406.022 MHz \pm 1 kHz.
 The transmitted frequency has been fixed to 406.034 MHz for an orbitography beacon specifically introduced in the system for MEOSAR applications.
-The exact transmit frequency of each orbitography beacon is provided in document C/S A.001 (DDP).
+The exact transmit frequency of each orbitography beacon is provided on the Cospas-Sarsat website www.cospas-sarsat.org.